Fettenderi/fettenderi.github.io/content/games/emperors_quest/gameplay_design.md

 Another very important, but also silent gameplay mechanic are all the redstone contraptions.
 They make possible all of the complex features such as: moving platforms, dispensers, TNTs and also the final bossfight.

-Redstone is implemented in Engine using 2 kind of object:
+Redstone is implemented in Engine using 2 kinds of object:

 ## Sender
 {{ resize_image(path="static/images/emperors_quest/sender.png", width=100, height=100, op="fit") }}